 (3.)
-The word therefore as expressing the effect of the Atonement is not limited strictly to release from captivity and restoration to lost privileges.
-The general idea of the $\lambda \dot{\upsilon} \tau \rho o \nu$ sometimes recedes, and a class of terms is used which signify rescue, or deliverance, or payment of a debt, or cancelling of a bond.
+The word therefore as expressing the effect of the Atone ment is not limited strictly to release from captivity and restoration to lost privileges.
+The general idea of the λύτρον sometimes recedes, and a class of terms is used which signify rescue, or deliverance, or payment of a debt, or cancelling of a bond.
 It should be remembered, however, that these have reference rather to the administration of redemption than to redemption itself.
-As to our Saviour's own finished work, once for all accomplished. it is always the laying down a price for the ransom of the world.
-St. Paul, in one remarkable passage, declares that our Lord cancelled our human debt and suspended the legal document which attested it to His cross : a view which stands alone here in Scrip-The Apostle is speaking primarily of the annihilation by ture.
-Christ of the documents of the covenant that sundered the Jew and the Gentile; but the words have a larger meaning and give a most impressive illustration of our redemption generally:
+As to our Saviour's own finished work, once for all accomplished, it is always the laying down a price for the ransom of the world.
+St. Paul, in one remarkable passage, declares that our Lord cancelled our human debt and suspended the legal document which attested it to His cross: a view which stands alone here in Scrip-The Apostle is speaking primarily of the annihilation by Christ of the documents of the covenant that sundered the Jew and the Gentile: but the words have a larger meaning and give a most impressive illustration of our redemption generally:

-Col. ii, 14.
-Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to His cross.
+Col. ii.
+14. Blotted out the bond written in ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to His cross.
 This passage is of a certain class of unique illustrations of the central fact: they should be sparingly used in theological exposition, however useful in practical application.